topunix/coffee-shop/README.md

 ## Introduction

-Udacity has decided to open a new digitally enabled cafe for students to order drinks, socialize, and study hard.
+**Udacafe** is a modern, digitally enabled cafe designed for students to order drinks, socialize, and study effectively.

-The full stack drink menu application must:
+This drink menu application offers the following features:

-1) Display graphics representing the ratios of ingredients in each drink.
+1. **Visual Ingredient Display**: Graphics showcase the ingredient ratios of each drink, providing a clear visual representation.
-2) Allow public users to view drink names and graphics.
+2. **Public Access**: Guests can view drink names and their corresponding graphics without needing special permissions.
-3) Allow the shop baristas to see the recipe information.
+3. **Barista View**: Baristas have access to detailed drink recipes to ensure consistent preparation.
-4) Allow the shop managers to create new drinks and edit existing drinks.
+4. **Manager Controls**: Managers can create new drinks and edit existing ones, allowing flexibility in menu management.

 ## About the Stack